r3vSh3ll/write-ups/VulnNet-Roasted.md

   Enterprise-Sync.txt                 A      496  Thu Mar 11 20:24:34 2021
 ```
 ##
-Let's download all the contents onto our local machine
+Download all the contents onto our local machine
 ```
 smb: \> mget *
 ```
 ##
 We get potential usernames and other info from the downloaded files from smb. so let's build our username list.
-Spoiler alert!!, the usernames in the files were generic and didn't match with those create on the machine
+Spoiler alert!!, the usernames in the files were generic and didn't match with those created on the machine

 Time to find a way to enumerate usernames on the box. i will be using rid-brute from crackmapexec
 ```python
 crackmapexec smb vulnet.thm -u robot -p '' --rid-brute | grep  SidTypeUser
 ```
-Since this is anonymous login, you can replace username robot with whatever you like.
-I used robot because i amm one -:)
+Since anonymous login allowed, you can replace username robot with whatever name you like.
+I used robot because i am ROBOT -:)

 ![image](https://user-images.githubusercontent.com/68066436/118685539-3038aa80-b7d1-11eb-91e9-572fcd48794a.png)

 ##
-Extract the usernames with rid greater than 1000 into a username file.
-I named mine users.txt with below content
+Extract the usernames with RID greater than 1000 into a username file.
+I named my file users.txt with below usernames

 ```
 enterprise-core-vn